ethanh6/Interactive-Lab-Hub/final_project/2048/README.md

 Instead, I turned to another game that does not require instant movement detection - 2048, with the same inputs that are used to be in Pacman.

 As for the game engine, I re-used the 2048 game that I implemented in a previous course written in Pygame, with augmentations that accept extra input such as joystick and capacity sensor.
 It took me about 3 days to finalized the main game engine setup, with joystick and capacity sensor successfully installed.
+Also I added Vim-movements since I'm a vim lover.

 The first obstable that I encourtered is how to foward the raspberry pi display, from Pygame, to my laptop using SSH.
 Initially, I connected a monitor to the Pi to develop the game, but obviously, headless mode would be the optimal way to demostrate the project as well as to develop on my laptop.
 It actually took me two days to finalized the X11 forwarding settings since I was not familiar with this technologies.
 This is the main reason why the machine did not work in the day of project demo, but the problem has been fixed now.